CharlieGitDB/reswob-http-client/README.md

 A VS Code extension that provides a built-in HTTP client for testing REST APIs and web services directly within your workspace.

-**Current Version: 2.0.1** - Enhanced stability and performance improvements
+**Current Version: 2.0.3** - Enhanced test suite reliability and developer experience

 ## Overview